 Of course, I’m not a 16 year old who takes her Hummer flying.
 Can a giant LOW riding muppet convince kids not to drive their SUVs like Indy cars?
 Doubt it, since don’t drink/don’t smoke/don’t shag ads were meaningless to me except for their benchmark value when ignored, but good luck.

 What is the need for such a Campaign?
 Because SUVs are bigger, higher and heavier than cars, they require special handling.
 Their higher center of gravity makes them more top-heavy and prone to roll over.
 To decrease rollover incidences, the campaign aims to educate SUV owners and drivers of the vehicles’ unique handling and maintenance requirements.
 The campaign highlights critical tips for driving SUVs that can mean the difference between life and death: check your tire pressure monthly, don’t overload your SUV, always wear your seatbelt, avoid abrupt maneuvers, and don’t speed.
 The need for such a campaign takes on added urgency due to the increasing popularity of SUVs: currently, they account for one of every four vehicles on U.S. roads.
 In 2000, more than one-third of fatal SUV crashes involved rollovers, compared to only 15 percent in cars.
 And, despite these disturbing figures, more than four in 10 Americans think that they are safer in an SUV than in a regular car.
 Studies from the National Highway Traffic Safety Administration show that, in New York alone, 1,522 people were killed in motor vehicle traffic crashes in 2002.
 In the same year, there were 2,448 deaths and 58,000 injuries in the U.S. from SUV rollover crashes.
+If you have been injured in a car accident, legal representation may be in your best interest.
+Talk to skilled auto accident attorneys in lafayette and have them review your claim.
 Despite these alarming figures, four in 10 Americans feel safer in an SUV than in a passenger car.

 What does the campaign hope to accomplish?By educating the public about the risks of SUVs in an engaging and compelling manner, the campaign aims to change driver behavior.
 Specifically, the campaign highlights critical tips for driving SUVs that can mean the difference between life and death: check your tire pressure monthly, don’t overload your SUV, always wear your seatbelt, avoid abrupt maneuvers, and don’t speed.
 Part of this approach is to introduce a new species of beast, ESUVEE, as the campaign’s mascot.
 This 16-foot long, 11-foot wide and 10-foot tall beast, unveiled on Jan.
 31, appears prominently on the campaign’s web site, www.ESUVEE.com.
 ESUVEE will travel the country throughout 2005.